-When an athlete tests positive for COVID-19, local public health officials must be notified, and required contact tracing protocols must be followed.
-Schools should consider the 14-day quarantine requirement for individuals with high risk of exposure as per CDC guidance.
+When an athlete tests positive for COVID-19, local public health authorities must be notified, and required contact tracing protocols must be followed.
+Schools should consider the 14-day quarantine requirement (or shortened quarantine in conjunction with local public health authorities) for individuals with high risk of exposure as per CDC guidance.
 This may include members of opposing teams after competition.
 Determining which individuals had a high risk of exposure can be difficult, and in some cases, this could mean quarantining an entire team (or teams).
 Proximity monitoring devices and/or review of practice or game film may be helpful when available.
 As noted in the above section "Risk of Transmission of COVID-19," the CDC defines a close contact requiring quarantine as someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from two days before illness onset (or for asymptomatic patients, two days before test specimen collection) until the time the patient is isolated.3